 Scientific name: Mentha x piperita

-Peppermint is a refreshing herb that contains menthol, a natural decongestant that can help to open up the airways and relieve congestion.
+Peppermint is a refreshing herb that contains menthol, a natural decongestant that helps open up the airways and relieve congestion.

-Peppermint essential oil is a highly concentrated oil extracted from the leaves of the peppermint plant through steam distillation.
-It has a refreshing, minty aroma and is known for its cooling, soothing, and invigorating properties.
+Peppermint essential oil has a refreshing, minty aroma and is known for its cooling, soothing, and invigorating properties.

 8. Elderberry Extract